Wendy Collings, Director and teacher at Woo Pilates

 I run all my classes from my beautiful new studio in the heart of Bishops Stortford Town Centre.
 My classes are a max of 12 per class.
 I also hold Private classes.
 Pilates classes are payable in advance in half-term blocks and I like to encourage and help my clients to improve their body awareness and alignment and enjoy creating personalised programs to help each client reach their full potential in the class and then carry over those skills to everyday activities and sports.

-Since qualifying, I have completed, amongst others, the following workshops with Body Control Pilates – Pregnancy Ante & Postnatal Pilates, various small equipment workshops, Intermediate Pilates,Movement, Adaptions, Childrens Foundation Course, Teaching Children 5-11 years, Pilates for the Older Person, Pilates for Scoliosis, Pilates for Bone Health (Osteoporosis), Basic – Intermediate Reformer and am looking forward to completing the Pilates for Runners course in December after receiving a ballot place myself for next years London Marathon!
+Since qualifying, I have completed, amongst others, the following workshops with Body Control Pilates – Pregnancy Ante & Postnatal Pilates, various small equipment workshops, Intermediate Pilates,Movement, Adaptions, Childrens Foundation Course, Teaching Children 5-11 years, Pilates for the Older Person, Pilates for Scoliosis, Pilates for Bone Health (Osteoporosis), Basic – Intermediate Reformer, Pilates for Runners and am now studying on a Feet-Ness Course (Pilates for your Feet)

 I wanted to be able to offer clients complete tranquility from my own studio – lighting, temperature, atmosphere and all the equipment I would ever need to help a variety of people with different conditions and needs.